JUMP TO SECTION

 With the basics in order, next will be drafting a detailed business plan.
 Your bakery business plan should include everything from loans you are going to apply for, budget estimates, menu, location, and team member roles, right up to marketing and executing your business at the final stages of launch.

 This will be the go-to document for all upcoming interactions and strategies for the business at different stages.
 You might even need to present this to business partners or investors as an official form of documentation.
-Can’t figure out how to start drafting your plan?
-Take a look at the ultimate Bakery Business Plan Template to get going.

 You might think a home setup wouldn’t be equipment heavy, but there is a variety of equipment needed to start a bakery.
 While you will not need a commercial scale setup if you’re operating from home, but equipment like a professional mixer, heavy-duty oven, and adequate refrigeration space might be needed.

 For a fully commercial setup, you will need display counters, multiple mixing and baking equipment sets, safe cool-storage inventories, and much more.
 Look into your equipment requirements and plan them out depending on your scale of operation.

 Once everything is in order, and all aspects are ready to implement, work on the license for your business and that for your commercial space.
 In the US, you will typically need registration with your local authorities for primary operation.
 Additional food premises licenses will be needed for using eggs and other dairy products on site.

 A food safety inspection will be carried out by the authorities before you are granted a license.
 Even a home bakery business falls under the basic business license category, so be sure to register.
 Having registered and obtained all relevant licenses, you can then officially hire baking staff and serving staff for your business.